George Song

 };

-To start transitions, we use the dispatch() function from the useReducer hook.
-Transitions can be manually triggered (user clicking a button) via event handlers, or automatically triggered (when state changes) via useEffect.
+To trigger transitions, we use the dispatch() function returned by the useReducer hook.
+Transitions can be triggered manually (e.g., by a user clicking a button) via event handlers, or automatically (e.g., when state changes) via useEffect.

-Complex state charts topics are beyond the scope of this article.
-What we’re demonstrating here is that you can in fact model fairly complex systems (if somewhat awkwardly) using reducers.
+Discussing complex state chart topics in depth is beyond the scope of this article.
+What we’re demonstrating here is that you can model fairly complex systems using reducers, if somewhat awkwardly.

 If you’re curious about state charts, I highly recommend checking out XState.